Wingman4l7/flightclub/README.md

 These are the main fixes:

- - got the vario tones working again *(this isn't committed yet!)*
+ - got the vario sounds working
  - enabled the balloon glider type *(but not in the command-line arguments)*
- - mucked with the directory paths so a stand-alone executable JAR would work
+ - mucked with the directory paths so a stand-alone executable JAR would work *(not committed yet!)*

 ## Compiling / Running / Playing ##